-- Targeted photothombotic stroke: a method for producing upper extremity impairments in mice (Neuroscience 2016)
+- Targeted photothrombotic stroke: a method for producing upper extremity impairments in mice (Neuroscience 2016)

 - Enlarging the penumbra with a slight variation of the standard photothrombotic technique: targeted artery occlusion (Neuroscience 2016)

-- Simultaneous imaging of oxygen tension and blood flow during stroke using a digital micromirror device (2014 Austin Translational Neuroscience Symposium)
+- Simultaneous imaging of oxygen tension and blood flow during stroke using a digital micromirror device (Austin Translational Neuroscience Symposium 2014)

-- Simultaneous imaging of oxygen tension and blood flow during stroke using a digital micromirror device (BMES 2014 Annual Meeting)
+- Simultaneous imaging of oxygen tension and blood flow during stroke using a digital micromirror device (BMES 2014)

-- Delivery of oxygen-sensitive two-photon contrast agent to the mouse brain via blood brain barrier disruption using ultrasound and microbubbles (BMES 2013 Annual Meeting)
+- Delivery of oxygen-sensitive two-photon contrast agent to the mouse brain via blood brain barrier disruption using ultrasound and microbubbles (BMES 2013)

-- Demonstrating functionality of fluorogen-activating protein force sensor (2011 Undergraduate Research Symposium)
+Poster: Demonstrating functionality of fluorogen-activating protein force sensor (Undergraduate Research Symposium 2011)